Volkswagen ID. Polo: Design and features

 The front end uses a stubby, sloped bonnet.
 Sleek headlights that are similar to the design used for the ID.7 are also present, alongside a light-up VW logo.
 The rear door handles are hidden.
 The rear light bar and roof spoiler are inherited from the ID.2all.
-In the interior a 12.9 central touchscreen and a 10.9 inch digital driver's display are expected, alongside physical switches for the audio and climate controls.
+In the interior a 12.9 in central touchscreen and a 10.9 in digital driver's display are expected, alongside physical switches for the audio and climate controls.